Teignmouth Electron

 The Teignmouth Electron was a 41-foot trimaran sailing vessel designed explicitly for Donald Crowhurst’s ill-fated attempt to sail around the world in the Golden Globe Race of 1968.
-She became a ghost ship after Crowhurst reported false positions and presumably committed suicide at sea.
+It became a ghost ship after Crowhurst reported false positions and presumably died by suicide at sea.
 The journey was meticulously catalogued in Crowhurst's found logbooks, which also documented the captain's thoughts, philosophy, and eventual mental breakdown.
 Sold after its recovery, the vessel passed through several subsequent hands, being re-purposed and re-fitted as a cruise vessel and later, dive boat, before eventually being beached at Cayman Brac, a small Caribbean island, where its remains were still visible as of 2019 but in an advanced state of decay.

 Design and construction

 Construction on the Teignmouth Electron began in June 1968 after Crowhurst failed to acquire the vessel Gipsy Moth IV, previously sailed by Sir Francis Chichester in his 1967 circumnavigation.
 The boat was in part funded by the town of Teignmouth, Devon, England, and business investor Stanley Best, who also invested in Crowhurst's business, Electron Utilisation.
-The ship was named in honor of the town and Crowhurst's business.
+The boat was named in honor of the town and Crowhurst's business.

 Crowhurst became convinced that the trimaran model, with its potential for extreme speed, would serve him best to win the race.
 The Electron was based on designs for Arthur Piver’s Victress-class trimaran.
-However, significant structural and aesthetic deviations from the original designs were made at Crowhurst's request, in order to make the ship more suitable for the long journey through rough seas.
+However, significant structural and aesthetic deviations from the original designs were made at Crowhurst's request, in order to make the boat more suitable for the long journey through rough seas.
 Due to the significantly short window in which the boat was constructed, Crowhurst chose to have the hulls fabricated at Cox Marine Ltd. in Brightlingsea (who had the approved concession to construct Piver Trimarans in the UK); because Cox Marine did not have the capacity to then complete the fit-out within Crowhurst's desired time frame, it was agreed that the hulls would then be shipped to L.J.
 Eastwood Ltd. in Brundall of Norfolk for final fit and completion.

 The Brundall shipyard had two partners, John Eastwood and John Elliot.
 Eastwood acted as the main boatbuilder and engineer.
-According to Eastwood, many of the Electrons modifications were made in order to accommodate numerous technological and electronic inventions meant primarily for preventing the ship from capsizing in large seas.
+According to Eastwood, many of the Electrons modifications were made in order to accommodate numerous technological and electronic inventions meant primarily for preventing the boat from capsizing in large seas.
 Because of its multi-hulled design, a trimaran is fast and fairly stable due to its weight dispersal over a large surface area.
-However, it cannot right itself if capsized like a mono-hulled ship would be able to.
+However, it cannot right itself if capsized like a mono-hulled boat would be able to.
 Crowhurst, anxious about the rough waters of the Roaring Forties and Cape Horn, had plans to install a buoyancy bag on the mainmast.
 This bag would inflate when the main computer on board sensed the boat was tipping.
-In theory, this would keep the boat at a rightable 90 degree angle.
-However, due to severe time and capital constraints, the main computer was never installed in the ship.
+In theory, this would keep the boat at a rightable 90-degree angle.
+However, due to severe time and capital constraints, the main computer was never installed in the boat.